sebastianbirk/pytorch-mlops-template-azure-ml/README.md

 $ terraform apply
 ```

-Your Azure environment should now be provisioned (you will have a different suffix):
+Your Azure environment should now be provisioned (you will have a different resource name suffix):

 <img src="docs/images/azure_rg_overview.png" alt="azure_rg_overview" width="800"/>